The buildings

 Audio guide

-Introduction to the open-air museum
+On-site introduction to the open-air museum

 Welcome to Brage open-air museum.
 The buildings you see in front of you were moved here, to Vaasa, about 100 years ago.
 The Brage association of Vaasa bought the buildings from Alina Harf in Närpes, to start an open-air museum and showcase a traditional Ostrobothnian farmhouse.
 The idea of an open-air museum was brought forward by the merchant Uno Finnilä in 1917, when the association needed a meeting place.
 The reason why the Harf homestead in Närpes was chosen, was because Professor Gabriel Nikander considered Harf to be the most beautiful farmhouse between Närpes and Vaasa.
 The houses were then taken down, log by log, and transported by train to Vaskiluoto, and from there by horse and carriage to the beautiful place where it stands today.
 There are now 22 buildings on the museum grounds, and in the midst of them stands the original Harf homestead from Närpes.